M64GitHub/zig64/README.md

 ## 🕹️ Examples
 Example code can be found in the folder `src/examples`.

-### Loading and Executing a demo program
+### Loading and Executing a demo program, disassembler
 The program `loadprg-example.zig` demonstrates how to load and run a `.prg`.
+It also shows how to disassemble code.

 ```zig